-Non-Euclidean Geometry We will explore the 2000 year history and development of one of the most perplexing, and hence interesting ideas to arise in western civilization.
+Non-Euclidean Geometry We will explore the 2000 year history and development of one of the most perplexing, and hence interesting, ideas to arise in western civilization.
 Our approach will follow that of our author (Greenberg) who uses historical vignettes as motivation and the axiomatic method as the primary tool for understanding the basics of logic, proof, Euclidean, and non-Euclidean Geometry.

 Reading/Writing It is important that you read the text.
 In fact, developing the ability to read technical material with understanding is one of the primary goals of this course.
 Another goal is to fine-tune the ability to present written arguments clearly and gracefully.
-It is easier to learn the basics of written argumentation in mathematics than in most other disciplines since standard practice in mathematics requires explicitly justifying every claim.
+You will find that mathematical writing's focus on clarity gives a canonical framework for all of your expository writing.

 Proof Most of this course, either directly or indirectly, is pointed at the related issues of proof and communication.
 In particular, you will learn what it means when a mathematician claims to have "proved" a fact and, through the assigned paper, you will have the opportunity to explore other notions of communication.
-Our primary tools for this study of mathematical proof are exactly the same as those used by our primary author (Greenberg) in his presentation of non-Euclidean geometry: elementary formal logic and the axiomatic method.
-We will use our second text (Books I-VI of Euclid's Elements) to provide additional historical context to our studies.
+Our tools for this study of mathematical proof are exactly the same as those used by our primary author (Greenberg) in his presentation of non-Euclidean geometry: elementary formal logic and the axiomatic method.
+We will use our other texts (Euclid, Bolyai, Lobachevskii) to provide additional historical context to our studies.